w3c/wai-develop-training/_accessibility-training/topics.md

 ### What this topic covers

--   Applicability of WCAG 2.0 Success Criteria to all web technologies, including dynamic content, multimedia, and other formats
+-   Applicability of WCAG 2 Success Criteria to all web technologies, including dynamic content, multimedia, and other formats
--   Application of techniques to meet WCAG 2.0 Success Criteria
+-   Application of techniques to meet WCAG 2 Success Criteria
 -   Distinguishing between the different categories of techniques (sufficient, advisory, and failure)
 -   Using advisory techniques to optimize accessibility beyond the minimum requirements
--   Using How to Meet WCAG 2.0 to effectively access WCAG 2.0 Guidelines, Success Criteria and associated techniques
+-   Using How to Meet WCAG 2 (Quick Reference) to effectively access WCAG 2 Guidelines, Success Criteria and associated techniques
 -   Role of WAI-ARIA for dynamic applications using JavaScript, AJAX, and other technologies